 \subsection{Random moduli for the Brownian annulus}

 There are various equivalent ways of introducing the Brownian annulus.
 For the convenience of describing its conformal structure, we will introduce it via the Brownian disk.
-For $a>0$, the \emph{Brownian disk with boundary length $a$} is a random metric-measure space with the disk topology, which is the Gromov-Hausdorff-Prokhorov (GHP) scaling limit of random quadrangulations or triangulations of a large polygon under the critical Boltzmann weight~\cite{bet-mier-disk,gwynne-miller-simple-quad,aasw-type2,BCFS-scaling-maps}; see Proposition~\ref{prop-brownian-disk} for a precise scaling limit result.
+For $a>0$, the \emph{Brownian disk with boundary length $a$} is a random metric-measure space with the disk topology, which is the Gromov-Hausdorff-Prokhorov (GHP) scaling limit of random quadrangulations or triangulations of a large polygon under the critical Boltzmann weight; see Proposition~\ref{prop-brownian-disk} for a precise scaling limit result.
 If we reweight the law of a Brownian disk by its total area and add an interior point according to the area measure, then we get a Brownian disk with one interior marked point which we denote by $(\cD,p, d,\mu)$.
 Here $p\in \cD$ is the marked point, $d$ is the metric and $\mu$ is the area measure.
-For $0<r<d(p,\partial \cD)$, let $\xin{\cB}(p,r)=\{x\in \cD: d(p, x)\le r \}$ be the metric ball of radius $r$ centered at $p$.
+For $0<r<d(p,\partial \cD)$, let ${\cB}(p,r)=\{x\in \cD: d(p, x)\le r \}$ be the metric ball of radius $r$ centered at $p$.
 Then each connected component of $\cD\setminus B_r(p,r)$ is locally absolutely continuous to a Brownian disk near the boundary, hence has a notion of boundary length; see~\cite[Theorem 3]{legall-disk-snake}. \begin{definition} Fix $a>0$ and $b>0$.
 Let $(\cD,p, d,\mu)$ be a Brownian disk with boundary length $a$ and an interior marked point.
-On the event $d(p,\partial \cD)>1$, let $\cA$ be the (annular) connected component of $\cD \backslash \xin{\cB}(p,1)$ whose boundary contains $\partial \cD$.
-Let \xin{$\cL$} be the length of the boundary component of $\partial \cA$ other than $\partial \cD$.
-Let \xin{the probability measure} $\BA(a,b)^{\#}$ be the conditional law of the metric-measure space $(\cA,d,\mu)$ conditioning on $\xin{\cL}=b$.
+On the event $d(p,\partial \cD)>1$, let $\cA$ be the (annular) connected component of $\cD \backslash {\cB}(p,1)$ whose boundary contains $\partial \cD$.
+Let {$\cL$} be the length of the boundary component of $\partial \cA$ other than $\partial \cD$.
+Let {the probability measure} $\BA(a,b)^{\#}$ be the conditional law of the metric-measure space $(\cA,d,\mu)$ conditioning on ${\cL}=b$.